 The semi-desert Island of Fuerteventura is located just 100km from the coast of Africa (near the border of Morocco and Western Sahara).
-It enjoys a dry subtropical climate with average monthly temperatures ranging from 17°C in January to 25°C in August.
-The island receives, on average, just 141mm of rain per year – some parts of the UK receive over 4000mm of rain per year and here’s the best bit; approximately 300 days per year of sunshine.
+It enjoys a dry subtropical climate with average daily maximum temperatures ranging from 20°C in January to 27°C in August (and higher in the South).
+The island receives, on average, just 141mm of rain per year (some parts of the UK receive over 4000mm!) and here’s the best bit: approximately 300 days of sunshine per year.

 Fuerteventura is the longest Island in the archipelago measuring 98km from north to south and is the second-largest Canary Island after Tenerife.